wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 To provide users with familiar format of API representation, Wallarm visualizes the discovered API structure in a **Swagger-like manner**.

-The API structure includes the following elements (grouped by application and domain):
+The API structure includes the following elements:

-* The set of API endpoints discovered by API Discovery
+* Customers applications with discovered domains in them.
-* Methods of requests processed at API endpoints
+* Discovered endpoints grouped by domains.
+For each endpoint, the HTTP method is displayed.

 ![!Endpoints discovered by API Discovery](../images/about-wallarm-waf/api-discovery/discovered-api-endpoints.png)